-Input / Output Description Default Value

-Domain (in) Design domain(s) False
+Input / Output Description Default Value Domain (in) Design domain(s).
 LCase (in) A load or group of loads to be applied to the structure as an independent case.
-N/A

-- Units (in) Defines the units of length used for geometrical measures defined in Grasshopper.
+N/A Defines the units of length used for geometrical measures defined in Grasshopper.
 If nothing is specified, the Rhino units of length are assumed by default.
-Permissible values: mm, cm, m, km, in, ft Note that other units used by Peregrine and incorporating length (allowable stress, pressure etc.) are not modified when changing this input and may need to be updated manually.
-Rhino units EulerPP (in) Consider Euler buckling as part of post process stages.
+Units (in) Permissible values: mm, cm, m, km, in, ft mm Note that other units used by Peregrine and incorporating length (allowable stress, pressure etc.) are not modified when changing this input and may need to be updated manually.
+EulerPP (in) Consider Euler buckling as part of post processing stages.
 Note that this differs to Euler buckling when considered as part of the layout optimization stage.
-0 Effective Length (in) Multiplier on the length of the member required to cause it to buckle as 'pinned - pinned'.
+False Effective Length (in) Multiplier on the length of the member required to cause it to buckle as 'pinned - pinned'.
 1.0 Settings (in) General settings applied in this problem.
-N/A Vol (out) Volume of the solution structure.
-N/A Lines (out) The optimum structure represented by line elements.
-N/A ProbSpec (out) Problem specification for use in LO or ConstructTopology N/A Units (out) Units used in Grasshopper.
+N/A Mirror Plane (in) Defines the plane at which mirror symmetry is applied.
+Note that the surface normal vector must be set such that the defined supports and loading lie on the plane or to the rear (inward).
+See section 6.1.4 for more details.
+N/A ProbSpec (out) Problem specification for use in LO or ConstructTopology .
+N/A Units (out) Units used in Grasshopper.
+N/A Materials (out) Permitted materials in each domain.
 N/A